GrandLyonSmartData/rdata_docs_en/services.rst

 For now, the above services are available in SOS ``1.0.0``.

-Like any OGC services, *GetCapabilities* is used to request a capabilities document that describes the service's functionality. *DescribeSensor* return metadata that describes the characteristics of an observation procedure as a XML-based Sensor Model Language (SensorML).
+Like any OGC services, *GetCapabilities* is used to request a capabilities document that describes the service's functionality. *DescribeSensor* returns metadata that describes the characteristics of an observation procedure as a XML-based Sensor Model Language (SensorML).
 Then the *GetObservation* operation is designed to query a service to retrieve observation data structured according to the Observation and Measurement specification.

 Graph view